bmorrow5/SPOS/README.md

 7. Run rest of SQL

 ### (optional) To get pgAdmin4 to run
+If you want to use pgAdmin4 to manage and view the database enter the following commands:
 1. docker run -p 5050:80 -e "PGADMIN_DEFAULT_EMAIL=(your email)@gmail.com" -e "PGADMIN_DEFAULT_PASSWORD=admin" -d dpage/pgadmin4
 2. Connect the containers with:
 3. name: spos_postgres